MicrosoftDocs/power-platform/power-virtual-agents/environments-first-run-experience.md

    > The environment needs to be created in a supported region, otherwise you won't be able to use it when creating a bot.
    > Learn more about [supported data locations](https://go.microsoft.com/fwlink/?linkid=2106441).

-1. Specify the details of the database, such as the language and currency type, then select **Save**.
+3. Specify the details of the database, such as the language and currency type, then select **Save**.

-1. You'll be returned to the Environments tab.
+4. You'll be returned to the Environments tab.
 Click **Refresh** to see the environment you just created.
 You'll also see a notice explaining that it may take a few minutes to fully create the environment.

+5. Once the environment is created you can now return to the [Power Virtual Agents portal](https://go.microsoft.com/fwlink/?linkid=2093067) and use the environment to create a new bot.

 ## Create a bot in an existing environment
 To create a bot in an existing environments, select the environment in the [bot creation window](authoring-first-bot.md).